Sible Hedingham: Local services

 The village is seen by Braintree District Council as one of the districts six key villages, larger villages that provide essential services to the outlying smaller villages and hamlets.
 The village is served by a supermarket.

 Education

 The village is served by St Peter's Church of England Primary School and Hedingham School and Sixth Form.
+It is also home to The Yellow House School, an independent school for pupils with special needs.